-All providers are also encouraged to provide feedback regarding their interaction with the MHP by direct communication with the Program Monitor/COR, Quality Improvement Team, and MH Contract Administration Unit.
+All providers are also encouraged to provide feedback regarding their interaction with the BHP by direct communication with the Program Monitor/COR, Quality Assurance Team, and MH Contract Administration Unit.
 Communication can occur at the contractor's request, at scheduled meetings, and through the status report narrative.
+QA will provide an opportunity for provider feedback via an online Provider Feedback Survey offered quarterly via a QR Link during the QA Quality Improvement Partners (QIP) Meeting.

-QM Site Reviews are scheduled on an ad hoc basis to ensure that programs remain in compliance with State Standards.
-However, the review of Medication Service will continue to be completed annually and will be conducted by QM staff during the Medical Record Review process.
+COR Site Reviews are scheduled on an ad hoc basis to ensure that programs remain in compliance with State Standards.
+However, the Pharmaceutical Review will be completed annually and will be conducted by QA staff during the Quality Assurance Program Review (QAPR) process.